ZIB-IOL/Boscia.jl/docs/src/basics.md

 ## Tree stae-dependent termination and evolving error

 We implement termination criteria in node processing to reduce iterations, prioritizing nodes with promising lower bounds.
 An adaptive Frank-Wolfe gap criterion increases precision with depth in the branch-and-bound tree.
-BPCG's convex combinations of integer extreme points ensure rapid convergence, even with reduced precision runs.
-This approach balances efficiency and accuracy in solving optimization problems.
+Frank Wolfe's convex combinations of integer extreme points ensure valid dual bound, even with reduced precision runs.
+This approach balances efficiency and accuracy in solving optimization problems.we have Hybrid branching which couples strong branching and most infeasible branching.
+Strong branching is very expensive to do for the whole tree and it's usually more beneficial to utilize strong branching only up to a certain depth.

 ## Strong Branching